Hi-PACE/hipace/docs/source/run/parameters.rst

     Number of cells in x, y and z.

 * ``amr.max_level`` (`integer`)
     Maximum level of mesh refinement.
+Currently, mesh refinement is only supported up to the level `1`.
+Note, that the current mesh refinement algorithm is not generally applicable and valid only in certain scenarios.

-Mesh refinement is not yet implemented, therefore only level `0` is supported.
+    level `0` is supported.

 * ``hipace.patch_lo`` (3 `float`)